 An information security incident is an actual or possible breach of the University's security policies and can include:

-Report any concerns to the ITS Service Desk.
+Report any concerns to Digital IT.
 The report is passed to the University IT Security Emergency Response Team (ITSERT) who respond to and manage investigations into information security incidents and ICT Acceptable Use Policy breaches.

 ITSERT will deal with all reports in strictest confidence, sharing information only with individuals who need to be involved in the investigation.
 All information and investigation material will be stored securely.